-On June 17th, 1972, The Grateful Dead made their triumphant return to the States after their spring European tour, which was eventually immortalized in the form of classic live album Europe ’72.
+On June 17th, 1972, the Grateful Dead made their triumphant return to the States after their spring European tour, which was eventually immortalized in the form of classic live album Europe ’72.
 On that night, the band made their way to the famed Hollywood Bowl and put on a truly memorable performance with no shortage of musical high points, from inspired improvisation to a notable song debut.
-However, the show became most significant as the last time founding vocalist/keyboardist/harmonica player Ron “Pigpen” McKernan appeared with the band before cutting ties and eventually succumbing to the perils of his substance abuse the following March.
+However, the show became most significant as the last time founding vocalist/keyboardist/harmonica player Ron “Pigpen” McKernan appeared with the band before cutting ties and eventually passing away the following March.

 You can listen to a fully restored audience recording of the Grateful Dead’s 6/17/72 performance at the Hollywood Bowl below, courtesy of tapers Dave and Jim Melton, transferred by Charlie Miller, and uploaded by archive.org user Matthew Vernon:

 Setlist: Grateful Dead | Hollywood Bowl | Hollywood, CA | 6/17/72

 Set 1: Promised Land, Sugaree, Black-Throated Wind, Tennessee Jed, Me & My Uncle, China Cat Sunflower-> I Know You Rider, Playin’ In The Band, Loser, Beat It On Down The Line, Stella Blue, El Paso, Casey Jones

 Set 2: Big Railroad Blues, Jack Straw, Cumberland Blues, Truckin’-> Drums-> The Other One-> Ramble On Rose, Rockin’ Pneumonia, Sugar Magnolia, You Win Again, Not Fade Away-> Goin’ Down The Road Feelin’ Bad-> Not Fade Away